celeritas-project/celeritas/doc/appendices/development.rst

 - ``.cc`` is for C++ code that will invariably be compiled by the host compiler.
 - ``.cu`` is for ``__global__`` kernels and functions that launch them, including code that initializes device memory.
+Despite the filename, these files should generally also be HIP-compatible using Celeritas abstraction macros.
 - ``.cuda.hh`` and ``.cuda.cc`` require CUDA to be enabled and use CUDA runtime libraries and headers, but they do not execute any device code and thus can be built by a host compiler.
 If the CUDA-related code is guarded by ``#if